 Learning and Impact

-The American Indian College Fund is a Learning Organization
+The American Indian College Fund is an Indigenous Learning Organization

-The College Fund engages in research, evaluation, and learning to understand the outcomes and impact of our work and to become become better relatives to the Native students, tribal colleges, and Native communities we serve.
-Having an organizational learning strategy and a data gathering system to support that strategy are best practices for data-driven non-profit organizations focused on clearly communicating their impacts.
+The College Fund engages in research, evaluation, and learning to understand the outcomes and impacts of our work and to be better relatives to our partners: the Native students, tribal colleges, and Native communities we serve.
+Having an organizational learning strategy and a data gathering system to support our organizational learning are best practices for data-driven non-profit organizations focused on clearly communicating their impacts.

-To uphold our responsibilities and accountabilities as a Native-led nonprofit organization we developed aunique learning strategy to guide us.
+To uphold our responsibilities and accountabilities as a Native-led non-profit organization, we have developed our own unique Indigenous learning strategy to guide us.

 Chelysa Owens-Cyr